 - Erectile dysfunction

-In some cases of early prostate cancer, there are no symptoms and the cancer is often discovered due to routine screenings with PSA blood test and/or digital rectal examination of the prostate.
+In some cases of early prostate cancer, there are no symptoms and the cancer is often discovered through routine screening with PSA blood test and/or digital rectal examination of the prostate.

 How is prostate cancer diagnosed and evaluated?